Muhammad Muhsin

 enlivened confidence in the hearts of many Nigerians.
 We foresee a bright light

-seen the same in other nations, so we also can.
+seen the same in other nations; we can, too.

 I have learned, hence this ‘improvised’ piece.